-Specifically, for 2020 in Area 2C, the IPHC recommended the continuation of a one-fish daily bag limit with a reverse slot limit that prohibits a person on board a charter vessel referred to in 50 CFR 300.65 and fishing in Area 2C from taking or possessing any halibut, with head on, that is greater than 40 inches (101.6 cm) and less than 80 inches (203.2 cm), as measured in a straight line, passing over the pectoral fin from the tip of the lower jaw with mouth closed, to the extreme end of the middle of the tail.
-The projected charter removal under these measures is 772,000 lb (350.17 mt), which is 8,000 lb (3.63 mt) and 1.0 percent below the charter allocation.
+For 2022 in Area 2C, the IPHC recommended the continuation of a one-fish daily bag limit with a reverse slot limit that prohibits a person on board a charter vessel referred to in 50 CFR 300.65 and fishing in Area 2C from taking or possessing any halibut, with head on, that is greater than 40 inches (101.6 cm) and less than 80 inches (203.2 cm).
+The charter halibut size limits referenced in this document are as measured in a straight line, passing over the pectoral fin from the tip of the lower jaw with mouth closed, to the extreme end of the middle of the tail.
+These measures are projected to yield 814,000 lb (369.2 mt) of charter removals, which is 6,000 lb (2.7 mt) and 0.7 percent below the Area 2C charter allocation.
+Reverse slot limits have proven an effective tool to limit the number and pounds of retained halibut.
+These are more conservative than the primary management measures for Area 2C in 2021, which were one halibut per charter angler, less than or equal to 50 inches (127.0 cm) or greater than 72 inches (182.9 cm).
+The NPFMC and IPHC considered information on charter removals in 2021 and for previous years, the projections of charter harvest, and the charter allocation.
+With this information, the NPFMC and IPHC determined that more conservative management measures in Area 2C, relative to the 2021 measures, were appropriate to limit charter removals to the 2022 allocation.